cecid/hermes-docs/docs/source/message_signing.rst

 --------------------------------
 SSL server authentication
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-To enable server authentication in Tomcat, a truststore and a keystore have to be configured in Hermes 2 and Tomcat respectively.
+To enable server authentication in Tomcat, a truststore and a keystore have to be configured in Hermes and Tomcat respectively.

 On the sending side, a truststore is defined in :file:`corvus.properties.xml`, which is where the certificates of trusted servers are stored.
-When the sending Hermes 2 tries to establish a secure connection, the receiving Hermes 2 will provide a public certificate for the sender to identify their identity.
+When the sending Hermes tries to establish a secure connection, the receiving Hermes will provide a public certificate for the sender to identify their identity.
 If this certificate is self-signed, it should be added to the truststore defined on the sending side.

 On the receiving side, a keystore is defined in the :file:`server.xml` of Tomcat.
 The keystore contains its paired private key and public certificate.
-If the keystore is self-signed, the certificate has to be exported, then imported to the trustore of the sending Hermes 2.
+If the keystore is self-signed, the certificate has to be exported, then imported to the trustore of the sending Hermes.

 The details of this procedure are shown below.
 For information about how to create a keystore and generate a public certificate, please refer to the section `How to generate a PKCS12 Keystore and Certificate`_.